-Ancillary Probate: When A Person Dies In One State Owning Property In Another
+Ancillary Probate: Where A Person Owns Property

 Temecula trust and probate litigation attorney Scott Grossman explains what ancillary probate is, and when it is required.